What is it?

-The Senior Moot is for law students in third year and above, however, determined second years are welcome to compete.
-Teams of two will be given a problem question set as an Appeal in the High Court of Australia, normally based on Tort Law or Constitutional Law (second year competitors will not have studied these areas of law).
+The Senior Moot is only available to UOW Law students in their third year and above.
+Teams of two will be given a problem question set as an appeal in the Supreme Court of New South Wales, normally based on Tort Law or Constitutional Law.

 Each round is judged by legal professionals and academics to ensure competitors receive quality, constructive feedback.
 The competition is regarded as the most prestigious of our internal competitions, and gives students the opportunity to fine tune their advocacy, legal research and teamwork skills.